getlantern/zenodb/README.md

  * Harmonize field vs column language
  * More unit tests and general code cleanup
  * Populate views with historical data upon creation
+ * Byte array buffers to avoid allocations for sequences and ByteMaps
  * Limit query memory consumption to avoid OOM killer
  * More validations/error checking
  * TLS in RPC